mharriger/AzDOExamples/DynamicParameters/readme.md

 An example of dynamically setting parameter values in an Azure DevOps pipeline.

-Because Azure DevOps requires parameter values to be set very early in pipeline execution, before any tasks run, it is not possile to set the value of a parameter based on the output of a task.
+Because Azure DevOps requires parameter values to be set very early in pipeline execution, before any tasks run, it is not possible to set the value of a parameter based on the output of a task.
 It is not possible to run a single pipeline without human intervention, using values that are not known until the time of the pipeline run.
 There is a workaround: use one pipeline to determine